madhumitha-santhanakrishnan/heygen-translation-simulator/README.md

-# Heygen Translation Simulator
+# HeyGen Translation Simulator

-Welcome to the Heygen Translation Simulator!
+Welcome to the HeyGen Translation Simulator!

 ## Overview
 This project is an attempt to mimic the simulation of HeyGen's video translation feature.
 It includes: